mmore500/conduit/README.md

 * add -g flags to debug make recipes
 * break up/refactor mpi_utils.h
 * move utilities/assign_utils to assignment/
-* make all paths to Empirical headers relative
 * add a way for ducts to specify what they are versus aren't capable of
   * can only do getcurrent
   * can do getcurrent or get next